Officeinternal/Active-Directory-Home-Lab/README.md

 # Active-Directory-Home-Lab
-**Objective: Build a functional Active Directory environment using virtual machines to simulate a real enterprise domain.**
+**Overview**

+This lab demonstrates the deployment of a Windows Server 2025 domain controller and the configuration of a functional Active Directory environment.
+The objective is to build a clean, foundational AD DS implementation suitable for enterprise environments and future expansion.

 **Lab Architecture**